OpenBB-finance/copilot-for-terminal-pro/mistral-copilot/README.md

 # Mistral Copilot
-This example provides a Mistral-powered copilot.
+This example provides a Mistral-powered copilot that uses the `mistral-large` LLM.
+The context limit is 32k tokens, which means that some widgets, when selected or retrieved, might not fit into the context.

 ## Overview
 This implementation utilizes a FastAPI application to serve as the backend for